Update: Read our newer related article revealing that 30,000 new Kindle ebooks were published on the Amazon Kindle Store in only four days.

 Click the related reading link below to read our more recent article explaining how to find an estimate of the total number of ebooks in the Kindle Store via Wikipedia.
 It states that there were 6 million books in early 2018.

-But between 2014 and 2018, the total grew from 3 million to 6 million.
+Between 2014 and 2018, the total grew from 3 million to 6 million.
 This means that 750,000 Kindle ebooks were published each year between the two dates.
 This equates to one new ebook entering the Kindle Store every one minute and forty-two seconds.

 That is certainly, a lot of ebooks.